 A year later, that threat became concrete with the 3 September 2017 arrest of Kem Sokha, the CRNP leader, on accusation of 'treason' for colluding with the USA, an escalation of hostile actions both against the opposition and of the Prime Minister's antagonism towards the USA.

-Press crackdown as the general election looms
+Press crackdown ahead of the general election

 Rights activists imprisoned and attacked